Adambean/gitlab-ce-ldap-sync/README.md

 Specify whether groups containing no LDAP users should still be created in Gitlab.

-You should enable this if you want to specify permissions for groups in advance, so they'll be ready when the first user is added to that group.
-If your directory has a lot of empty groups enabling this would only replicate the clutter to Gitlab.
+You should enable this if you want to specify permissions for groups in advance so they'll be ready when the first user is added to that group.
+If your directory has a lot of empty groups enabling this would only replicate the clutter to Gitlab, so should be used with care for large directories.

 Default: *false*